 We have two copies of every gene – one from each parent.
 Both copies of a gene involved in FCS need to be faulty for you to inherit it.
 This is known as 'autosomal recessive'.

-If you only have one faulty copy of a gene, you won’t have FCS but you will be a carrier.
+If you only have one faulty copy of a gene, you won’t have FCS but you will be a carrier

-Carriers don’t have FCS or its symptoms, but might have slightly higher blood fats and so a slightly higher risk of heart disease.
+Carriers don’t have FCS or its symptoms, but might have slightly higher blood fats and therefore a slightly higher risk of heart disease.
 There are tests to find out if you are a carrier.

-If you have FCS, you will pass on a faulty gene to any children you have, so they will be a carrier.
+If you have FCS, you will pass on a faulty gene to any children you have, so they will be a carrier

 They will only have FCS if they also inherit a faulty gene from the other parent.